-Manufacturing A New Product from an Invention
+Manufacturing A New Product

 In manufacturing any product you have choices on materials and how to make it.
 Your choices will be a reflection of your target market and the price points you are trying to reach.
 Many of the new rapid prototyping/3D printing technologies are great for high end, custom manufacturing.
 At the high end there’s a lot of room for hand work too.
 If your invention is a mass market consumer product automated processes will be needed.